emerald1010/from_attachments_to_seo/README.md

 - `Code/get_clusters_filehashes.py` can be used to obtain as many files as clusters, where each cluster-file lists the filenames of the images in the cluster.
 An example (zipped) is `900Clusters/filehashes_per_clusters_900clusters.zip`.
 * In our work, we obtained at this stage 635 homogeneous clusters, covering 90% of the input data.
 We determined this result thanks to manual inspection of 9000 samples (10 screenshots for each of the 900 cluster).

+- All results from training and clustering can be found under `900clusters`.
+The subset of files we used is in `filehashes_by_idx.txt`.

 ### DBSCAN
 Finally, we selected the embeddings of the screenshots in non-homogeneous clusters and grouped them together via DBSCAN.
 The code using DBSCAN is reported in `Code/DBSCAN/run_dbscan.ipynb`.
 We share the pairwise distances between screenshots via an outside service as the size of the file exceeds the size allowed by GitHub ([link](https://www.kaggle.com/datasets/emerald101/from-attachments-to-seo?select=pairwise_distances_ConvNet.npy)).
 * We used the parameters ε = 50 and a minimum number of samples per cluster of 3.